clover/android-examples/pushnotificationexample/README.md

 }

 After the api is called, you will receive a notification on the device and see the text "Result: Up to 4k of data" show up on the app screen.

+Note: to use this in v3 go to https://dev1.dev.clover.com/api_docs and find POST /v3/apps/{aId}/merchants/{mId}/notifications, you will have to fill out the API Token and mID on top of the page with the app's App Secret (not API Token) and merchant's mID.
+The basic body of the notification is something like this:

+{
+  "event": "test_notification",
+  "data": "Up to 4k of data"
+}